Romance of the Three Kingdoms (2009 animation)

 Romance of the Three Kingdoms (三国演义 Sānguóyănyì; 最強武将伝 三国演義 Saikyō bushō-den sangokuengi) is a 2009 animated television series based on the classic 14th century novel of the same name by Luo Guanzhong joint produced by the Beijing Huihuang Animation Company of China and Future Planet of Japan.
 It was broadcast in Japan starting April 2010.
+It contains 52 episodes in total.

 Production

 This is a collaboration between Beijing Huihuang Animation, an animation production company under the umbrella of China Central Television (CCTV), and Future Planet Corporation, a Japanese video planning and production company.
 The production cost was 650 million yen.
 Takara Tomy releases figures for the Japan-China joint production of "Romance of the Three Kingdoms: The Strongest Generals".
 The production period was 25 months (although some articles claim it was four years), and a total of more than 2,000 staff members were involved in the production.
 A Japanese anime director provided the storyboard manuscript, and the Chinese side produced the animation.
 It was produced in the form of.
 In mainland China, the series began broadcasting on CCTV-8 (TV Drama Channel) in August 2009.

 While many of the film adaptations of the Romance of the Three Kingdoms end with the Battle of Red Cliffs, this work depicts the unification of China by the Jin.
 For example, the first episode carefully depicts the events leading up to Diao Chan's adoption by Wang Yun, intertwined with the depiction of the turbulent times, while the story moves quickly from the Oath of the Peach Garden to the suppression of the Yellow Turban Rebellion and Zhang Fei's beating of the governor.
 While some episodes, such as the Battle of Red Cliffs, are depicted over several episodes, many episodes are omitted or shortened, and are done with narration.
 In the Japanese dubbed version, the characters are referred to by their surnames and given names, perhaps to prioritize clarity.

 Takara Tomy, a major Japanese toy manufacturer, also invested 250 million yen into the production costs, and the company is importing and selling merchandise related to the series, such as figurines and card games.
 To commemorate HoriPro's 50th anniversary, a star-studded cast of voice actors will be cast in the "Sangoku Engi" series, in which heroes compete for supremacy, which will begin airing in April.

 Future Planet, the Japanese production company, was already in financial trouble before the series aired, and was unable to pay the production costs it was supposed to cover, so it transferred the rights to the series that it held to another production company.
 The company dismissed all of its employees on July 31, 2010, and was filed for bankruptcy by its creditors on August 26.
 It received a decision to commence bankruptcy proceedings on September 29.

 The series cost ¥650 million (US$7.8 million).